MATHU-MATHI-M/nexus/README.md

-for run command:
+for running the project
+USE:
-npm install --legacy-pper-deps
+npm install --legacy-peer-deps
 npm install --force
+npm run dev